Dinner parties don’t have to be fancy or complicated. Here are five easy menus that your guests will love!

 The menu can be made gluten-free by using gluten-free chocolate sandwich cookies for the pie.
 Make sure that your Italian dressing is also gluten-free.

-This meal is also for seafood lovers, though you could easily swap in chorizo and chicken for the seafood in the paella.
+This meal is great for seafood lovers, though you could easily swap in chorizo and chicken for the seafood in the paella.
 I’ve made it both ways and each option is delicious.
-The menu is a throwback to the time I spent in Spain, and it’s such a fun and creative dinner party option.
+Along with a bottled sangria, a green salad, and pan con tomate, it’s such a fun and creative dinner party option.

 Do you have any tried-and-true recipes that you make for guests?
 I’d love to know—tell me about them in the comments below!